 A Tribute To The Angel Oak

-If you’ve ever stood before a magnificent oak and felt transported or moved by something deep and sacred, you are not alone.
-The oak has been revered since ancient times.
-Many cultures believe oaks have the power to heal the heart and nourish the soul after times of hardship.
-Angela has researched the lore of her Irish ancestors, and she especially loves their stories about oaks.
-Dating back to the Medieval alphabet of Ogham, the Irish designated each letter as a symbol for a tree; and the letter D, Duir, represented the oak.
-What’s more, the literal translation of Duir is door, and some believe that in ancient times spiritually advanced Celts could access the ethereal plains by opening the ‘oak door.’
-Looking at this picture with the infrared radiance, it’s easy to believe that it might be a door to another realm.
-It’s no wonder early Christians built their churches in oak groves and why Saint Brigid, patron of Ireland, settled beneath a great oak.
-She held the tree so sacred that no one dared to harm even a single leaf - and for all the reasons she christened her beloved abbey Cill Dara, Church of the Oak, we call this piece by that same name.
+If you’ve ever stood before a magnificent oak and felt transported or moved by something sacred, you are not alone.
+Oaks have been revered for millennia.
+It has been said that they have the ability to heal the heart and nourish the soul after times of hardship.
+Long ago the Irish even used the oak to represent the letter D (Duir) because the literal translation of Duir is door.
+Many people believed that it was possible to enter the ethereal plains by opening the ‘oak door.’
+We love that children - and some adults who have held on to their magical eye - often look at this image and see a secret portal.
+It’s easy to understand why early Christians built their churches in oak groves.
+In fact, Saint Brigid, patron of Ireland, built her church beneath an oak and held the tree so sacred that no one dared to harm even a single leaf from it.
+She even christened her beloved abbey Cill Dara, Church of the Oak.

 By chance, we happened upon this happy heard late one afternoon.
 We worked fast to get a few shots and left this lilvely scene hoping we had captured something special - but with no way of knowing if it was a hit or a miss.
 Then, in the darkroom, we were rewarded with this SPARK - this excitement - when we realized we had indeed captured something special.
 For us, discovering that we’d caught an instant that passed too quickly for the eye to really see gave us the exilerating jolt that keeps us coming back to film.
 Coming Home doesn’t just describe the laughing queen of this herd as she leads her gals in for the night - it also describes the way we feel every time we step in the darkroom.